Training & FAQs

 PBS’s role in checking the bona fide need is to make sure that the customer agency’s need for the goods or services aligns with the timing of its appropriation, making sure the customer can document and define the need so as not to allow current year funds to be “banked” for future year needs, and ensuring that the contract can be awarded within a reasonable amount of time.
 PBS’s role is to ensure that projects are fully defined and funding is appropriately spent.

-Yes, PBS can accept an RWA for nonseverable services and begin the work in the next fiscal year because the customer’s bona fide need for the work exists when the RWA is accepted (i.e., in September).
+Yes, GSA can accept an RWA for nonseverable services and begin the work in the next fiscal year because the customer’s bona fide need for the work exists when the RWA is accepted (i.e., in September).
 Bona fide need refers to the timing of the need and not the timing of the expenditure.
 If the customer needs the project, could use the project today, and can define the need for the project today, then the Bona Fide Needs rule has been satisfied.

 Funding of the same scope of work for a nonseverable service over several fiscal years.
 More specifically, incremental funding is defined as using time-limited funds (annual or multiple year funding) or mixed fund types such as annual or multiple year funding and funding that is available until expended (no-year funds) from multiple fiscal years to fund a nonseverable service, such as construction.